 Obviously, not every store needs every feature.
 If you are trying to sell a couple T-shirts or a couple specialty products – you certainly don’t need them all.
 But if you want to grow and expand, you’ll need to keep your options open.

-eCommerceerce features, Shopify wins hands down, though GoDaddy does make it simple to sell your product.
-GoDaddy has the core features needed.
-They all work well, but that’s pretty much it.
+On raw ecommerce features, Shopify wins hands down.
+GoDaddy does make it simple to sell your product.
+GoDaddy has the core features needed, but nothing to build a rapidly growing store.

 Shopify not only has more features directly integrated into their platform, but they also have a well-established app store that includes free and paid apps to extend your store with every feature you could possibly need.

 That said, this section is a bit unfair to GoDaddy, because, again, they are a general website builder that includes eCommerce.
 Shopify is strictly an eCommerce platform.

 If Shopify didn’t “win” on eCommerce features it would be a surprise.
 Technically, GoDaddy competes more with Wix & Weebly than with Shopify or BigCommerce.

 In short – if you only need core eCommerce features integrated in a simple, straightforward way, then GoDaddy is great.
 If you actually need a full suite of eCommerce features to grow, then Shopify is hands-down better.

 Technical features are all the web development best practices that don’t really “matter”…until they matter a lot.
 I’m talking about generating clean URLs, editable metadata, allowing page-level redirects, etc.